-Immediately after the race elevate your legs if you can – for example, find a tree and lie under it with your legs raised against the trunk for 10 minutes.
+Immediately after the event elevate your legs if you can – for example, find a tree and lie under it with your legs raised against the trunk for 10 minutes.
 This will help reduce the build-up of fluid in your legs.
-This is particularly important for injury prone runners.
+This is particularly important for injury-prone runners.

 Nutrition and hydration

-Try to eat a meal that contains protein and carbs within two hours of finishing the race.
-This will help your muscles to replenish the glycogen you’ve used to power through the race.
+Try to eat a meal that contains protein and carbs within two hours of finishing the event.
+This will help your muscles to replenish the glycogen you’ve used to power through.
 If you feel like your immune system needs a boost, eat some vitamin-C-rich food such as kiwi fruit, oranges or dark berries.
 Hydration also plays an important part in your recovery.
-Drink before, during, and after the race – little and often to avoid the risk of over hydrating.
+Drink before, during, and after the event – little and often to avoid the risk of over hydrating.

 Relaxation and sleep